How to get an Agent to handle complex, multi-step queries

 Capture:

-This is important; you’re not documenting for the sake of documentation, you’re painting a clear picture of how the work actually gets done.
-By doing that, you can create a roadmap for your AI Agent to follow.
+This is important: you’re not documenting for the sake of documentation, you’re painting a clear picture of how the work actually gets done.
+By doing that, you can create a roadmap for your Agent to follow.

-While simple queries can be handled by pointing the AI Agent at content, complex ones need operational steps written out so the AI Agent knows how to move from intent to outcome.
+While simple queries can be handled by pointing the Agent at content, complex ones need operational steps written out so the Agent knows how to move from intent to outcome.

-AI Agents solve this with instruction frameworks.
-In Fin’s case, these are called “Procedures” (think of them as the modern equivalent of teaching a human agent how the job works).
+Agents solve this with instruction frameworks.
+In Fin’s case, these are called “Procedures” (think of them as the modern equivalent of teaching a human support rep how the job works.)

 Regardless of the instruction framework you’re using, here are some principles for building good instructions: